fasrc/User_Codes/Documents/Software/Spack.md

 Resolving deltas: 100% (179280/179280), done.
 ```

 This will create the <code>spack</code> folder in the current directory.
-Next, we go to this directory and check out the most recent release.
+Next, we go to this directory and check out the v0.19 release.

 ```bash
 $ cd spack/